barumau/PanGlobish/docs/201_lecion_1.md

 1. he's name is Adam.
 2. he's name is Sara.
-3. de's name is Adam en Sara.
+3. di's name is Adam en Sara.
 4. he is Adam.
 5. he is Sara.
-6. de is Adam en Sara.
+6. di is Adam en Sara.
 7. Adam en Sara is hapi.
 8. wa is yu's name.
 9. mi's name is _ _ _ _ _ _.